digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 The binding allows more than one association per device.
 They just need to be comma separated.
 Example:

     Number heating_wallThermMeasured "Wall Meas [%.1f °C]" { maxcul="WallThermostat:KEQ1234560:feature=temperature:associate=KEQ1234561,KEQ1234562" }

+# Pairing

+A device needs to be associated with the Max!CUL binding to work correctly.
+This is a simple process:

+1. Ensure you have an item that has the correct device serial and settings you want configured in openhab
+1. If you haven't already then create a seperate item and sitemap entry that is a switch that allows you to turn on pairing mode (NB. it will turn off automatically after 30s)
+1. Switch on pairing mode
+1. Once pairing mode is activated then you need to pair the device by pressing and holding the pairing button the device (see your device manual).
+You should see it start to count down a timer from 30.
+Once the pairing process has begun then you will see AC displayed (on Wall and Radiator thermostats at least) or for devices without a display the LED will flash as described in the manual.

 # Technical Information